SensorLogicInc/modules/initial_unboxing_and_setup/readme.md

 The health module comes equipped with an RGB LED as well as one green and one red LED.
 The color of the RGB LED can help determine which firmware is present on the module.

-- RGB: Green-yellow, Green: Off,         Red: Off             -> Denotes MATLAB firmware is loaded onto health module
+- RGB: Green-yellow | Green: Off | Red: Off -> Denotes MATLAB firmware is loaded onto health module
-- RGB: Teal,         Green: On (static), Red: On (static)     -> Denotes health module can be flashed with new/different firmware
+- RGB: Teal | Green: On (static) | Red: On (static) -> Denotes health module can be flashed with new/different firmware
-- RGB: Off,          Green: Off,         Red: On (1 Hz blink) -> Health App firmware is loaded and not in operation
+- RGB: Off | Green: Off | Red: On (1 Hz blink) -> Health App firmware is loaded and not in operation
-- RGB: Green,        Green: Off,         Red: On (1 Hz blink) -> Health App firmware is loaded and in operation, presence is not detected
+- RGB: Green | Green: Off | Red: On (1 Hz blink) -> Health App firmware is loaded and in operation, presence is not detected
-- RGB: Violet,       Green: Off,         Red: On (1 Hz blink) -> Health App firmware is loaded and in operation, presence is detected
+- RGB: Violet | Green: Off | Red: On (1 Hz blink) -> Health App firmware is loaded and in operation, presence is detected

 Picture Examples Respectively